 Inbound marketing can fail due to avoidable mistakes.

 There are no mistakes, save one: the failure to learn from a mistake.— Robert Fripp

 When it’s done right, inbound marketing can improve both quality and profit outcomes.
 Unfortunately, when it’s not executed properly, managers will be tempted to revert to the “old ways” of doing things.
 With this in mind, a list of “12 common inbound marketing mistakes” is included here.

-As suggested by the Robert Fripp and Lee Trevino quotes above and below this section, mistakes are inevitable in both business and life.
+As suggested by the Robert Fripp and Andy Rooney quotes above and below this section, mistakes are inevitable in both business and life.
 One prudent inbound marketing strategy is to learn valuable lessons from any mistake and move forward to your next decision.
 However, preventing problems and mistakes is also a smart strategy — as observed by Albert Einstein, “Intellectuals solve problems; geniuses prevent them.”